Common Questions About Results After Laser Eye Surgery

 What keeps the corneal flap in position after LASIK surgery?

-What causes night time side effects after Laser Eye Surgery and can they be treated?
+What causes nighttime side effects after Laser Eye Surgery and can they be treated?

 What causes dry eyes after Laser Vision Correction?